 - As always, if you’re planning to go more than once (and there’s so much to do, you’ll probably need to), buy the Mountain Membership, a.k.a. the season pass.
-In addition to unlimited admission, Mountain Members save on tickets to Snow Mountain & Ride the ducks, get an extra discount on a parking pass, & more.
+In addition to unlimited admission, Mountain Members save on tickets to Snow Mountain & Ride the Ducks, get an extra discount on a parking pass, & more.
 Even better: The Mountain Members PLUS pass includes tickets to Snow Mountain & Ride the Ducks, annual parking, & other perks.
-If you’re renewing your membership, wait until you get to the park to do it: Mountain Members PLUS passholders save $10 when they renew their membership at the park, and renewing Mountain Members save $7.

-- If you must drive, spring for the $35 annual permit if you you live near Stone Mountain Park & plan to visit at least four times a year, whether to take advantage of free special events or the park’s outdoor activities and laser show.
+A note about parking: If you walk or ride a bike to Stone Mountain Park, there’s no parking fee.
+Otherwise, it’s $15.
+If you must drive & aren’t opting to buy a Mountain Member or Mountain Member PLUS pass, spring for the $40 annual permit if you plan to visit multiple times to take advantage of free special events or the park’s free outdoor activities and laser show.

 Stone Mountain Park is located at 1000 Robert E. Lee Dr., Stone Mountain.
 Technically, the main entrance is located at U.S. Highway 78 East, Exit 8, Stone Mountain, but online mapping programs often don’t like the address.
-770-498-5690.